grafana/tempo/docs/sources/tempo/api_docs/_index.md

 - `end = (unix epoch seconds)`
   Optional.
 Along with `start` define a time range from which tags should be returned.
 Providing both `start` and `end` includes blocks for the specified time range only.
 - `limit = (integer)`
   Optional.
 Limits the maximum number of tags per scope.
+When the limit is reached for any scope the query stops.

 #### Example